top of page

 • Industrial Plastic Poly Film | Covington Ohio | General Films

-A Flexible Approach To Packaging CUSTOM FILM PRODUCTS BAG-IN-BOX SYSTEMS Flexible Film Made To Your Exact Specifications Quality Packaging For Food And Dairy CO-EXTRUDED SMC VFFS INDUSTRIAL BAGS & FITMENTS FILLERS " One of the most important qualities we see in films is the ability to duplicate a run, and General Films consistently duplicate their runs.
+General Films manufactures the industry's leading flexible films for food and beverage processing, packaging, automotive and industrial markets.
+A Flexible Approach To Packaging CUSTOM FILM PRODUCTS Barrier, Mono, and Co-ex Poly Films Made to Your Exact Specifications BAG-IN-BOX SYSTEMS Quality Packaging For Food And Dairy CO-EXTRUDED SMC BAGS & FITMENTS INDUSTRIAL FILM VFFS FILLERS " One of the most important qualities we see in films is the ability to duplicate a run, and General Films consistently duplicate their runs.
 Whether it's a week, a month, or several years later, you know the quality and specs received the first time will be matched in subsequent runs . " Denny Brashear, President - Vision Plastics MARKETS SERVED POULTRY FLUID DAIRY FOOD INDUSTRIAL HOME GOODS AUTOMOTIVE POULTRY OUR PROMISE TO YOU Accountability • Honesty • Passion • Family • Respect Family-owned since 1947, we manufacture the industry's leading flexible films for food processing and industrial markets with the passion and commitment to deliver the highest quality product with exceptional service that meets and exceeds your expectations.
-LEARN MORE EMPLOYEE SPOTLIGHT Heather’s caring nature seemed destined and well-suited to the culture at General Films.
-Her career background in elder care, in-home care, and retail management played to her strengths...
-Read more about Heather Heather Falknor, Converting Day Crew Brenda is a lifelong resident of Piqua.
-She graduated from Piqua high school and boasts an impressive background in manufacturing, including IPC, NOV, and others.
-Read more about Brenda Brenda Williams, Night Shift Supervisor ASSOCIATIONS
+LEARN MORE ASSOCIATIONS

 • Employee Spotlight | United States | General Films